andreasabel/helf/README.md

 ## Limitations

-helf
+helf only understands a subset of the Twelf language and implements only a small subset of Twelf's features.
++ helf does not parse the backarrow `<-` notation for function space.
-+ only understands the fixity pragmas for operators.
++ helf only understands the fixity pragmas for operators.
 It ignores all other pragmas.
-+ only implements bidirectional type checking.
++ helf only implements bidirectional type checking.
 It does not have unification or type reconstruction.
-+ does not give nice error messages.
++ helf does not give nice error messages.

 ## Installation